hackeryarn/blog/content/post/rust-macros-2.md

 }
 ```

 We will leave our earlier `select` without `where` arm as is, and start a new arm that includes `where`.
 This should look very familiar although slightly expanded.
-Our second repetition matcher captures two values (`$test_field` and `$value`) and uses a multi character separator (` and `) before the repetition operator.
+Our second repetition matcher captures two values (`$test_field` and `$value`) and uses a multi-character separator (` and `) before the repetition operator.
 Both of these demonstrate the power and flexibility of macro matchers.

 The only thing we have not seen yet is the use of a new fragment-specifier.
 The `literal` specifier lets us use the value exactly as it is.
 A string will be a string, a number a number, etc.